 Taking care of your own mental health means it’s easier for your child to see good habits play out.

-On Friday 27th September 2019, Cognita will celebrate Global Be Well Day.
-On this day, every Cognita school will collapse the curriculum in order to focus solely on wellbeing, with activities and events involving the entire school community of students, parents and staff.
+On Friday 27th September 2019, Cognita celebrated Global Be Well Day.
+On this day, every Cognita school collapsed the curriculum in order to focus solely on wellbeing, with activities and events involving the entire school community of students, parents and staff.

 *Data from the Anna Freud National Centre for Children and Families